jjf3/mediacore/docs/emby-setup.md

 ## Storage Configuration

-Plex is configured to use the following directory structure:
+Emby is configured to use the following directory structure:

 - **Download Path**: `/volume2`